 Have a clear yet flexible product development process.
 Make sure to keep both your vision and your users in mind.

 Money is directly tied to helping people.
-Establish trust by creating a strong relationship between your company, your product, and your customers.
+Establish trust by creating a strong relationship with your company, your product, and your customers.

 How data driven marketing leads to customer-centric experiences

 It’s easy to guess what our customers want.
 But assuming we know them better than they know themselves can lead to failed campaigns, miscommunication, and churn.